rojay16/Getting-and-Cleaning-data-project/ReadMe.md

 The script presented in the this repositiory tidies a data set of variables caluclated from from the accelerometer and gyroscope measurements from participants in a study doing several different activities.
+The dataset is from the UC Irvine machine learning repositiory.
 The original data set was comprised of a trial data set and a test data set.
 The tidied data set combines the two original data sets but only contains mean and standard deviation calculations.
 The final data set then calcualtes mean of the previous calculations over the replicates of a given activity for a given subject.
-CodeBook.Md provides a code book for the tidied data set, explaining more about the original and tidied data set and the transformations done to it to generate the tidied data set.
+This project demonstartes the use of several functions and concepts of R, such as pre-processing data sets, grouping data, and performing calculations on the group data.